-2021 has taught us that the topic of growing wealth attracts many people who wish to achieve it as a financial goal.
-Often they are faced with countless resources out there, some of which are either too generic, not subjective to the particular situation or a blatant "get rich quick" scheme.
+2020 and 2021 has taught us that the topic of building wealth attracts many people who wish to achieve it as a financial goal.
+Often, they are faced with countless resources out there, some of which are either too generic, not subjective to the particular situation, or blatant "how to double your money" schemes.
 By now, everyone should understand that while growing wealth needs to be practical and straightforward, it also needs consistency and discipline.

-Setting a priority is and establishing a financial goal are two different things.
-A priority should list the things that need to be done first, depending on the circumstances, to achieve a goal.
-For instance, someone requiring an emergency fund needs an income source or increasing the income if the current job does not provide sufficiently.
+Setting a priority and establishing a financial goal are two different steps to be taken.
+A priority list should list the things that need to be done first, depending on the circumstances, to achieve a goal.
+For instance, someone requiring an emergency fund needs an income source or an increase in income if the current job does not provide sufficiently.
 That means the individual needs to focus on finding a job or a job that pays better and provides benefits.
 Here, he/she may require additional qualifications necessary for that job title.
 The role requiring extra qualifications may set the individual on the path to investing his money in getting an extra set of skills.
-Therefore, it is setting an emergency fund that is the financial goal.
-Establishing an income source or increasing current income through acquiring additional qualification becomes a financial priority to achieve that goal.
+Therefore, it is setting up an emergency fund that is the financial goal.
+Developing an income source or increasing current income through acquiring additional qualifications becomes a financial priority to achieve that goal.

-Similarly, someone who has fulfilled the primary financial goals (for example, paying all debts, having liquid savings and even maxing pension contributions every year) may want to set another goal, for which there are different priorities.
-At this point, his goal could be to have a stable home, for which his priorities should be to collecting down payment and grow his financial background to show the bank some credibility.
-Or he may want to establish a business for which his priorities would be to secure capital.
+Similarly, someone who has fulfilled the primary financial goals (for example, clearing debt and starting retirement planning) may want to set another goal for the future, for which there are different priorities.
+At this point, his goal could be to have a stable home, for which his priorities should be to collect down payments and grow his credit score to show the bank some credibility.
+Or he may want to establish a business for which his priority would be to secure capital.
 At the end of the journey, the individual priorities set the person on the correct path to achieve his goals, which, in turn, facilitates his wealth growth.

-Setting a goal and seems pretty straightforward but following through is difficult as it can get, especially if the goal is an open-ended one.
+Setting a goal seems pretty straightforward, but following through is as difficult as it can get, especially if the goal is an open-ended one.
 The priorities will become muddied if one does not look at the bigger picture behind the goal.
-For instance, many prefer wealth growth through investing money and owning a business in addition to having a full-time job on the side to have certain financial benefits (e.g. health insurance).
+For instance, many prefer wealth growth through investing money and owning a business, in addition to having a full-time job on the side to have certain financial benefits (e.g. health insurance).
 Someone may have all the capital they need to both invest in stocks and create their own business and quit the job in the long run.
-The goal is to grow their money, and the priority is to keep the job for the benefits; hence he decides to invest 10K in stocks and puts 15K to create his business.
-Of course, by no means this approach is wrong.
-His wealth growth through investment will be stable, but it will be slow over the long term, and the business will take years to develop and start producing a steady income.
+The goal is to grow their money, and the priority is to keep the job for the benefits; hence, he decides to invest 10K in stocks and puts another 15K into creating his business.
+Of course, by no means is this approach wrong.
+The interest rates of his stocks will grow, but slowly over the long term, and the business will take years to develop and start producing a steady income.
 Here, he needs to look at the bigger picture.

-If his goal is to set his business and leave his job in the long-term, the individual could grow his wealth significantly a lot quicker if he focused on establishing his business and putting all the money there.
+If his goal is to start his own business and leave his job in the long-term, the individual could significantly increase his wealth a lot quicker if he focused on establishing his business and putting all the money there.
 He would also need to give the company more of his time, which means it could interfere with his full-time job - a risk he could be willing to take.

 The aim of wealth growth should be what you are looking for in the long run.